Clarity-Analytics/canvas-OLD-Workstation/src/app/doc.reference.component.md

 ## 1. Overview

 Our purpose is to create a workspace for knowledge workers to visualise any existing data sources in order to obtain information, understanding and insight, with easy collaboration.
-Just like a canvas provides a painter with a workspace, our Canvas provides a knowledge worker with a working space to get information and insight in order to work.
+Just like a canvas provides a painter with a workspace, our Canvas provides a knowledge worker with a working space.

-An existing data source is any piece of data in computer readable format.
+Canvas is a web-based frontend which makes it easy to extract, manipulate and visualise data.
+Here the user can create and manage workspaces, each called a Dashboard.
+The Canvas Dashboard can be used in different ways, for example:
+* A novice user can easily ran an existing Report with a single click.
+* One can create a Dashboard with graphs to summarise monthly management information.
+* A more experienced user can create new Reports.
+* Users can collaborate with Messages and while sharing the same content.
+* It is easy to extract and format data used by third party packages.

+Data is visualised on the Dashboard by means of one or more Widgets.
+Each Widget can contain text, tables, graphs or images.
+Canvas provide tools to create and easily customise Widgets.
+The data shown in the Widget is extracted from a Datasource.
+Widget templates can be created to facilitate the creation of new Widgets.
+In addition, a user can create very sophisticated graphical presentation using custom code.

+A Datasource is any piece of data in computer readable format, with associated meta-data (description that tells us more about the format and content of the data).
+The Data Sources can be structured (rows and columns) or unstructured data (i.e. documents).
 Examples are company databases, text files, Excel spreadsheets, external databases, web sites and even streaming data.
-Inherent to our solutions are the provision of new data sources, data cleansing and data hygiene.
+Inherent to our solutions is the provision of new data sources, data cleansing and data hygiene.

+A key feature of Canvas is collaboration, making it easy for users to discuss results and add comments.
+Additional automation is included, for example all results can be scheduled and exported to other systems (like Excel).
+There is integration with other products, like Python Notebooks.

-A Data Source is a block of data with associated meta-data (description that tells us more about the format and content of the data).
-All Data Sources are provided by Eazl (which is the backend REST API in techno speack).
-The Data Sources can be structured (rows and columns) or unstructured data (i.e. documents).
+Data Sources are provided by Eazl (which is the backend REST API in techno speack).
+This loosely coupled architecture make it possible for other applications to connect to Eazl and extract data.
+The solution provide admin functionality to manage users, groups, access and so on.
-With Canvas, our web-based frontend, it is easy to extract, manipulate and visualise data.
-One can store the visualisation, and event schedule recurring extractions.
-The output of a visualisation can be presented graphically or in tabular format on a Dashboard.
-These can be printed or exported to other destinations like Excel.

-The Canvas Dashboard can be used in different ways, for example:
-A novice user can easily ran an existing Report with a single click.
-One can create a Dashboard with graphs to summarise monthly management information.
-A more experienced user can create new Reports.
-Users can collaborate with Messages and while sharing the same content.
-It is easy to extract and format data used by third party packages.

 ## 2. Design principles